isabella232/adventure-map-mobile/README.md

 #### iOs Simulator
 Run the following commands
 ```
+$ gulp sass # May not be necessary - This will compile the stylesheets
 $ ionic platform remove ios (optional)
 $ ionic platform add ios
 $ ionic emulate ios